 We've been analyzing the structure of a paragraph of different texts.
 The topic sentence, the supporting sentences and the concluding sentence, and in class we all have done a paragraph with these ideas about the description of someone we wanted to, so I chose Agatha Christie and here is my paragraph:

 Agatha Christie was one of the strongest women in the world.
-I really admire her because since Agatha was a child, she had to pass a lot of life obstacles.
-She was a brave person because although her father died when she was 11 years old, (Agatha said that her childhood finished in that point of her life), was grown in a strict system and had to fight for the equality of women in that time, she considered her infancy as 'very happy'.
+I really admire her because since Agatha was a child, she went through a lot.
+She was a brave person because although her father died when she was 11 years old, (Agatha said that her childhood finished in that point of her life), was grown in a strict system and had to fight for the equality of women at that time, she considered her infancy as 'very happy'.
 In addition, she had to intern her unique daughter, Rosalind, in a boarding school due to the amnesia crisis that she suffered because of the divorce with her husband.
 In spite of all these things, she achieved to find a balance in her life, having an optimistic point of view and writing with love her books and plays.
 It's for that, that I admire her strength, courage and way of seeing the life.

 Sunday, October 5, 2014

 I'M ALREADY 18 YEARS OLD!
 Still can't believe it, time flies!
 Eighteen is an age that we all wait anxiously, but it also brings certain responsibilities and decisions that we must assume, just by ourselves, with the purpose of having a balance in life.
 So from today, I'm walking the adulthood path, for better and for worse.
 Anyway, today is a special day!
 I spent my day with my family, I received some presents and I ate a big cake of chocolate, yummy!
 It's also my twin brother's birthday, so we have had double celebration haha!
 I hope to spend many more years like this, alongside my family and friends!
 And well, I'M IN THE ADULT WORLD!